 "Can you two not at least save it until after breakfast?"
-Karl Jenkins scowled at them from across the dormitory.
+Karl Jenkins grumbled from across the dormitory.

 Albus Potter and Scorpius Malfoy broke off their good morning kiss, but did not let go of each other's hands.

 Albus gave Jenkins a withering look.
-"I'd appreciate it if, as a special favour to me for my birthday, you'd keep your big mouth shut, Jenkins."
+"I'd appreciate it if, as a special favour to me on my birthday, you'd keep your opinions to yourself, Jenkins."

 "It's Albus Day," declared Scorpius blithely.
 He was still in his nightshirt, blond hair sticking up on top of his head in a way that made Albus want to kiss him again immediately.
-"The forecast predicts kissing, hand-holding, and a ninety percent chance of snuggling.
+"The forecast calls for kissing, hand-holding, and a ninety percent chance of snuggling.
 Consider yourselves warned."

 "As long as I don't have to see it or hear about it, you poofs can do whatever you like," said Jenkins, rolling his eyes.

-"That's enough of that, Jenkins," said Rhys Selwyn, looking pained.
+"That's enough, Jenkins," said Rhys Selwyn, looking pained.
 "Happy birthday, Potter."